SchulzLab/TEPIC/README.md

 Together with the provided process xml file, the executed command lines  can be reconstructed (3).
 We provide amd files in the folder
 *MetaData*.
 These correspond to the gene scores of the *50kb* and *50kb-S* annotation introduced in the *TEPIC* manuscript.

-##Required Software
-In order to run TEPIC on a linux system, the following software must be available:
 * Python (minimum version 2.7)
 * [bedtools](https://github.com/arq5x/bedtools2)
 * A g++ compiler supporting openmp to use the parallel implementation of TRAP.